Imre Kertész: Life and work

 Kertész was born in Budapest, Hungary, on 9 November 1929, the son of Aranka Jakab and László Kertész, a middle-class Jewish couple.
 After the separation of his parents when he was around the age of five, Kertész attended boarding school, and, in 1940, he started secondary school, where he was put into a special class for Jewish students.
-During World War II, Kertész was deported in 1944 at the age of 14 with other Hungarian Jews to the Auschwitz concentration camp, and was later sent to Buchenwald.
+During World War II, in 1944 at the age of 14, Kertész was deported with other Hungarian Jews to the Auschwitz concentration camp, and was later sent to Buchenwald.
 Upon his arrival at Auschwitz, Kertész claimed to be a 16-year-old worker, thus saving himself from the instant extermination that awaited a 14-year-old person.
-After his camp had been liberated in 1945, Kertész returned to Budapest, graduated from high school in 1948, and then went on to find work as a journalist and translator.
-In 1951, he lost his job at the journal Világosság (Clarity), when the publication started leaning towards Communism.
+After the camp was liberated in 1945, Kertész returned to Budapest.
+He graduated from high school in 1948, and then went on to find work as a journalist and translator.
+In 1951, he lost his job at the journal Világosság (Clarity), when the publication adopted the Communist Party line.
 For a short term, he worked as a factory worker, and then in the press department of the Ministry of Heavy Industry.
-From 1953, he started freelance journalism and translated various works into Hungarian, including Friedrich Nietzsche, Sigmund Freud, Ludwig Wittgenstein, and Elias Canetti.
+From 1953, he started freelance journalism and translated various works into Hungarian, including those of Friedrich Nietzsche, Sigmund Freud, Ludwig Wittgenstein, and Elias Canetti.